-This is a great simple and fun Italian recipe for pizza using Italian ciabatta bread instead of regular pizza dough.
-It was given to me from my sister in law who made it and I fell in love with it.
+This is a great, simple and fun Italian recipe for ciabatta bread pizza instead of regular pizza dough.
+It was given to me by my sister in law who made it and I fell in love with it.

 What is Ciabatta Bread Like?

 Ciabatta bread can be bought at just about any grocery store in the deli or bakery section.
 It’s either sold as ciabatta loaves, or ciabatta rolls and typically costs around $3.00 to $5.00.

 Due to it’s multiple rises, the bread develops large air pockets inside as it rises and bakes.
 Yet the outside of the bread has a thicker and harder crust.
 Many people love the combination of the thicker outer part of the bread with its softer dough on the inside.

 When you bake the ciabatta bread, the air pockets remain, making perfect little pockets or wells to hold the olive oil and tomatoes!

 Using ciabatta bread for pizza

 The end result for your pizza will be a crispy crust with a thick and airy inside topped with bold, yet uncomplicated pizza flavors you and your family will love.

 It’s a healthier alternative to store bought pizza, and by the time the oven is preheated, your pizza will be ready to bake.

 If you’re wondering which is better, the loaves or rolls, don’t worry about it.
 They both taste amazing.
 We are often at the mercy of the bakery and buy whatever they have available.